ORCID/orcid-conversion-lib/README.md

 # ORCID PUBLIC UTILS

 Simple application that takes an XML or JSON file and outputs the other version to the console or a file.
-Available as an executable jar.
+Available as a stand-alone executable jar.
 The jar can be found in the /target directory.

 ## Usage